Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Scattering amplitude

 where $\alpha=e^{2}$ and we pass to a new variable of integration :

-It is important to point out that in (\ref{eq:ampl3}) the integration limits for time variable corresponds to $t=\pm\infty$ , we assume that the interaction extends into the past and future.
+It is important to point out that in (\ref{eq:ampl3}) the integration limits for time variable corresponds to $t=\pm\infty$ , assuming that the interaction extends into the past and future.

-The evaluation of the integrals is discussed in Appendix A, here we give the final result in terms of: delta Dirac function, hypergeometric Gauss functions, beta Euler functions and Heaviside step functions:
+The evaluation of the integrals is discussed in Appendix A, here we give the final result in terms of: delta Dirac function $\delta$, hypergeometric Gauss functions $_{2}F_{1}$ , beta Euler functions $B$ , gamma Euler functions $\Gamma$ and Heaviside step function $\theta$:

 where